Home Vancouver Events Calendar Vancouver Pride Festival in 2025 Vancouver’s Pride Parade

 Did you know that Vancity Credit Union was Canada’s first financial institution to market to the 2SLGBTQIA+ community through mainstream advertising?
 The credit union started that back in 2002.
 Vancity was also a major sponsor of the Vancouver Pride Festival and the parade for many years and helped financially to make the event what it is today.

-Vancity Good Money LogoAt the parade in 2019 Vancity had a water refilling station outside its branch at 1798 Robson Street at the corner of Denman and Robson.
-It was free to fill up your water bottles there.
-Hopefully 2024 will be the same.
+Vancity Good Money LogoIn the past Vancity has sometimes had a water refilling station outside its branch at 1798 Robson Street at the corner of Denman and Robson.
+It’s free to fill up your water bottles there.
+2025 may or may not be the same.

 Vancity staff also walked in the parade in 2019 along with Vancouver artist Joe Average who designed the Canadian Mint’s recently released pure silver Equality Coin to commemorate the 50th anniversary of the decriminalization of homosexuality in Canada.